-Project participants (the project lead, contractors, subawardees and other collaborators) must demonstrate that they have the education, experience, and training to pursue and advance implementation of NSTIC.
+Project participants (the project lead, contractors, subawardees, and other collaborators) must demonstrate that they have the education, experience, and training to pursue and advance implementation of NSTIC as well as the project goals and objectives.
 Project participants should demonstrate the strength of the partnership and highlight any prior collaborations.
+Particular attention will be given to projects that can be feasibly deployed into the marketplace by the end of pilot program, including support of viable business models, current security requirements, and generally accepted performance standards, and use existing standards and protocols deployed or configured in innovative ways to address the privacy or civil liberties risks.